 The name Snowflakes was chosen for our group because children with autism are like snowflakes – they are beautiful, each one is uniquely different and they are liable to meltdown at any time!

-To date, we provide services for over 350 families and the numbers continue to grow week on week.
+To date, we have provided services for over 400 children on the spectrum and their families.
+The numbers continue to grow week on week.
 The list of services that we provide include weekly social clubs for ASD children; monthly family days out to places like Dublin Zoo, Newbridge Farm and Fort Lucan, to name but a few; monthly support group meetings for parents; practical workshops for parents to assist them in their child’s development; a mobile library; workshops for siblings of children with ASD; an annual summer activities camp; subsidised Speech and Language Therapy, Occupational Therapy and Play Therapy.

 In our short existence, we have brought much needed hope and positivity into the lives of families affected by autism.